vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 - [x] Copyable
 - [x] Movable

 Blobs stored at the same key are differentiated/identified by a `BlobVersion` object.
-The `BlobVersion` allows REST API users to retrieve older revisions of Blobs, or place constraints on operations that change the blob associated with a key.
+The `BlobVersion` allows Posix API users to retrieve older revisions of Blobs, or place constraints on operations that change the blob associated with a key.

 ```c++
 class BlobVersion {